 What if I have been affected by this recall?
 What resources are available to me?

-If you or a loved one have been affected as a result of of this recall, call our office at (303)-999-9999 or (303)-835-9342 to schedule a free consultation and speak with one of our highly experienced attorneys.
-Please also visit our practice area page on food borne illness at our website here for additional information.
+If you or a loved one have been affected as a result of this recall, call our office at (303)-999-9999 or (303)-835-9342 to schedule a free consultation and speak with one of our highly experienced attorneys.
+Please also visit our practice area page on food-borne illness at our website here for additional information.